Proisir: Stud career

 Proisir stands at the Rich Hill Stud in the Waikato, New Zealand.
 He started his career with a relatively low fee of NZ$7,000 and $9,000 in his initial years.

 The service fee had risen to $17,500 by the 2023 season as a result of a number of Group race successes by his progeny.

+In 2025 the Challenge Stakes at Hawkes Bay, which was previously called the Tarzino Trophy, became the Proisir Plate following sponsorship by Rich Hill stud.